chenx/PCraw/README.md

 - For local storage, either create hierachical directory structure (under local_root) the same as the url path, or use flat directory structure (all files under local_root).
 When flat directory structure is used, files with the same names coming from different folders will be named differently to avoid conflict, e.g., file1.txt, file1_(2).txt, file1_(3).txt ...).
 - Only crawl files under url_root (and under such case, whether to download files not under url_root but directly linked to by files under url_root), or can crawl globally without limit.
 - Specify the max level to crawl, starting from url_start
 - Specify the max number of html files to crawl, starting from url_start.
-Note a html file can include many files of different types, here it is the html files number count.
+Note a html file can include many files of different types, here it is about the number of html files.
 - Specify the mime type of files to be downloaded.
 The mime types are specified using OR'd values of 1,2,4,8,....
 See more in Usage section.
 - Specify the min and max file size to download.
 This applies only to non-html files.
 HTML files are always downloaded and parsed for links.
 - Whether to overwrite a previous crawl.
 If not overwrite, it starts from the broken point of the previous crawling session; if overwrite, it starts over again.